jacopofar/fleximatcher-rest-interface/README.md

 How to use
 ----------
-In this example, we'll build a parser to parse directions, like:
+In this example, we'll build an annotator for recipe procedures, like:
-* continue straight for 3 kilometres
-* turn the third turning to the left
-* turn right at the drugstore and walk to the coffee shop across the street
+* Boil the sugar, water, lemon and crushed ginger for 15 minutes.
+* Strain the mixture and let it cool.
+* Mix in the yeast and let the mixture ferment for two days
+* Put the drink in bottles and add a raisin to each bottle.

+for each step let's detect the subject, the action, the tools and additional parameters (time, temperature).

 First, run the application.
 I warmly suggest to use Docker:

      docker run -p 4567:4567 jacopofar/fleximatcher-rest-interface

 The alternative is to use Maven and follow the `Dockerfile` instructions to build it upon Fleximatcher (the actual parsing library).

 TODO write it :)